 - Uses your Active Directory to authenticate the end-users.
 Available only for the .NET stack.

 - Authenticates the end-user against your LDAP server.
 At the moment OutSystems supports only the LDAP end-user authentication against Active Directory.

 When the end-user uses the application for the first time and the accessed screen allows only authenticated end-users to see it, a security exception is raised.
 OutSystems will do the following:

-If the platform is configured to use Windows Integrated Authentication and the end-user is inside the internal network, the end-user is authenticated using Windows Integrated authentication.
+If the platform is configured to use Windows Integrated Authentication and the end-user is in the same domain as the platform server, the end-user is authenticated using Windows Integrated authentication.
 Once the end-user makes a request, the server replies with an HTTP 401 status, signaling to the end-user browser that authentication is required.
 If the browser already has the end-user credentials stored, it automatically sends the credentials to the web server.
 Otherwise, the browser displays a form for the end-user to input the credentials and sends them to the server.
 This means that even if you have a custom Login page, the end-user will not see it.

 If after this process the end-user could not be authenticated, then an "Invalid Login" message is displayed to the end-user.